Regional governments silent after U.N. calls for Asia boatpeople rescue

 "What we do not do is load them on to the ship and push it to the ocean," he said.

-But advocacy group ASEAN Parliamentarians for Human Rights criticized the Indonesian government for sending the boat back to sea on Monday.
+But advocacy group ASEAN Parliamentarians for Human Rights criticised the Indonesian government for sending the boat back to sea on Monday.

 "Towing migrants out to sea and declaring that they aren't your problem any more is not a solution to the wider regional crisis," ABHR Chairperson and Malaysian lawmaker Charles Santiago said in a statement.